 6.28.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.28.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.28.5;

-Use the block form of the do-loop, together with cycle and exit statements, rather than the non-block do-loop.
+Use the block form of the do-loop, together with cycle and exit statements, rather than the non-block do-loop;

-Use the if construct or select case construct whenever possible, rather than statements that rely on labels, that is, the arithmetic if and go to statements.
+Use the if construct or select case construct whenever possible, rather than statements that rely on labels, that is, the arithmetic if and go to statements;

 Use names on block constructs to provide matching of initial statement and end statement for each construct.